appleseed0910/week5-6/README.md

 -  Futher Research expectations

 In last two weeks, I kepet reading and learn from the book *Writing Interactive Fiction With Twine*.

-<br>But based on last comment that I received, I'd take care of presenting the research process more clearly.
+But based on last comment that I received, I'd take care of presenting the research process more clearly.

-<br>(I've also learned a bit about using GithubPages and Github formatting marks this week.
+(I've also learned a bit about using GithubPages and Github formatting marks this week.
 Efficient tool and knowledge!)

+## Research

+### 1. Vitrual map and Puzzel Design
+I bind these two topics together not only because in the book the two chapters are connected, but also after I read them thoroughly, I think these two elements are highly relevant to each other.